 2014 – Bruce Goodman

 Maintaining his commitment to community service, Mr. Blane offered humanitarian services as a Rotarian.
 He also served as a City of Highland Park Councilman, through which he helped residents, businesses, and numerous local organizations and agencies.
 In 1992, Mr. Blane became a founding member of The Highland Park Community Foundation.
-He has served as Chairman of the Board and continues to serve on the Board of Directors.
+He served as Chairman of the Board and continued to serve on the Board of Directors until his death in 2018.

-On October 18, 2017, the Foundation recognized Richard Cortesi as the 2017 Recipient of the Jack Blane Community Service Award.
-Past recipients and champions of the community include long-time HPCF Board and Advisory Board member, Andy Livingston ; HPCF Board member and former HPHS Principal, Tom Koulentes; and long-time HPCF Board and Advisory Board member, Bruce Goodman.
+The Foundation proudly recognizes Carol Louise Anspach Kohn (Cookie Kohn) as the 2020 Recipient of the Jack Blane Community Service Award.
+Past recipients and champions of the community include Advisory Council member Patty Pell; City Council HPCF liaison, Alyssa Knobel; Advisory Council member Richard Cortesi; long-time HPCF Board and Advisory Board member, Andy Livingston; HPCF Board member and former HPHS Principal, Tom Koulentes; and long-time HPCF Board and Advisory Board member, Bruce Goodman.

 The Highland Park Community Foundation is proud to honor Richard Cortesi as the winner of the 2017 Jack Blane Community Service Award.